matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Database-Administration-Statements/create-user.md

 ## **Constraints**

-MatrxiOne does not supports `CREAT USER COMMENT` and `CREAT USER ATTRIBUTE` now.
+MatrxiOne does not supports `CREATE USER COMMENT` and `CREAT USER ATTRIBUTE` now.